-Is integrity important in the medical practice?
+Is integrity important in a medical practice?
 What about integrity in the workplace?
-Why is integrity mentioned in the HIPAA Security Rule? ¬ This article will dig into these questions and address how integrity is more than just a piece of the healthcare compliance puzzle.
+Why is integrity mentioned in the HIPAA Security Rule?
+This article will dig into these questions and address how integrity is more than just a piece of the healthcare compliance puzzle.

 For many medical providers, the relationship between medical ethics and professionalism may be what they consider to be integrity.
 Medical providers are asked to do what is right while using professional judgment.
 With professionalism comes an expectation of expertise, in a responsible and reliable manner.

 I recently had a conversation with two physicians.
 I asked each of them what the most important factor is for their medical practice.
-Both physicians responded with Integrity.
-One of the physicians provided an excellent response when I asked her about the importance of integrity to her practice.
-She said integrity begins with the interactions her employees have with patients.
+Both physicians responded with integrity.
+One of the physicians provided an excellent response when I asked her about the importance of integrity in her practice.
+She said "integrity begins with the interactions her employees have with patients".
 She shared the following example:

 Integrity in the HIPAA Security Rule